Shift plan: DuPont 12-hour rotating plan

-The DuPont 12-hour rotating plan provides 24/7 coverage using 4 crews and 12-hour shifts while providing a week off.
+The DuPont 12-hour rotating plan provides 24/7 coverage using four crews and 12-hour shifts while providing a week off.
 Average hours is 42 per week but contains a 72-hour week which can be challenging.
 It is used in several manufacturing industries in the US.
-Companies that have gone to this schedule have noticed a decrease in accidents plus more rest for employees, less call ins, and more coverage when crews are short handed.
+Companies that have gone to this schedule have noticed a decrease in accidents plus more rest for employees, fewer call ins, and more coverage when crews are short handed.
 In all the schedule is designed to improve safety.
 A particular advantage of this plan is that it can readily be slewed to fit business requirements.
 For example, if less coverage is required on a Sunday, stand-alone shifts are avoided by scheduling the fourth night and first day of four on that day.
 This also has the additional benefit of the quick turnaround day between three shift days and nights also falling on a Sunday.

 To balance pay into 36- and 48-hour weeks, many US companies shift the DuPont Schedule so the seven-day rest period ends on Friday night.

 To allow 3 full days off following a shift of nights, the day off between three days and three nights is removed.
-This example allows for a recover day after 3 nights before a weekend off and for some workers more appropriately balances work/life.
+This example allows for a recovery day after 3 nights before a weekend off and for some workers more appropriately balances work/life.